jankroken/commandline/README.md

         <TD>Specifies that this option is a toggle.
 The boolean argument is passed directly to the setter method</TD>
     </TR>
     <TR>
-        <TD>@SingleArbgument</TD>
+        <TD>@SingleArgument</TD>
         <TD>Specifies that this option takes a single String argument</TD>
     </TR>
     <TR>
         <TD>@AllAvailableArguments</TD>
-        <TD>Specifiews that this option takes all the argument available until the next switch or end of the argument
+        <TD>Specifies that this option takes all the argument available until the next switch or end of the argument
             list
         </TD>
     </TR>